-Nebraska doesn’t have a dedicated medical cannabis program, but that might be changing soon.
-Advocates were working on getting a measure on the ballot in 2020, which is now pushed to Nov 2022 (writing of this post,) and if it passes, NE will join the majority of states with medical marijuana programs.
+Nebraska doesn’t have a dedicated medical cannabis program, but that might change soon.
+Advocates were working on getting a measure on the ballot in 2020, which is now pushed to 2024, and if it passes, NE will join the majority of states with medical marijuana programs.

 There are many reasons why people support medical marijuana.
 Some people find that cannabis helps them manage their chronic discomfort, while others find it helps with anxiety, unhappiness, and even PTSD.

-Cannabis has also been shown to help manage seizures, which is why it’s used to treat epilepsy.
+Cannabis has also been shown to help manage seizures, which is why users consume it to help with epilepsy.

 We’re not kidding when we say that NE is one of only 16 states with no medical marijuana program.

 As more of us are turning towards “weed” as an alternative relief method, it isn’t very reassuring to see such little progress in the Cornhusker State!
-On the brighter side, we now have the plant cannabis Sativa, also known as the hemp plant, which can supply many of the same properties as MJ.
+On the brighter side, we now have the plant Cannabis Sativa, also known as hemp, which can supply many of the same properties as MJ.

 What Does The NE Hemp Farming Act Say?

 The Nebraska Hemp Farming Act allows for the growth and cultivation of hemp in NE.
 Hemp is a variation of cannabis with low THC levels (<0.30% delta 9 THC total dry weight basis,) the compound that causes marijuana’s psychoactive effects.

 The Nebraska hemp farming act allows farmers to apply for licenses to grow hemp and sets out regulations for growing, harvesting, processing, and selling hemp.